tarikjn/animate-out/README.md

 Unmounts a component after a CSS animation completes.

-This components manage the mounting of a component by relying entirely on CSS animation events which provides DRY-ness and performance advantages.
+This component manages the mounting of a component by relying entirely on CSS animation events which provides DRY-ness and performance advantages.
 As such, it does not support [IE9](http://caniuse.com/#feat=css-animation) and requires React v15 or later.

 ## Motivation